Jewish Quarter, Česko - Things to Do in Jewish Quarter

 Getting There

-The Jewish Quarter is located in Prague's Old Town (Staré Město), easily accessible from anywhere in the city center.
-Take Metro Line A to Staroměstská station, which is just a 5-minute walk from the quarter.
-Alternatively, use trams 17 or 18 to Staroměstská stop.
+The Jewish Quarter is located in central Prague's Old Town (Staré Město) and is easily accessible by public transportation or on foot from most Prague hotels.
+Take Metro Line A to Staroměstská station, which is just a 3-minute walk from the main synagogues, or use trams 17 or 18 to the same stop.
 From Prague's main train station (Hlavní nádraží), it's about a 15-minute walk or short metro ride.
-Václav Havel Airport Prague is connected to the city center via Airport Express bus to Náměstí Míru, then metro to Staroměstská.
-The area is also within walking distance of major Prague attractions like Old Town Square and Charles Bridge.
+If arriving from Václav Havel Airport Prague, take the Airport Express bus to the main station, then metro or walk to the Jewish Quarter.

 Getting Around